telunc/djsmusic/README.md

 # Musics

-this is indev so if you find errors just make an issues that will really help me :)
+I didnt know how to add folders with more than a 100 files so extract the node_modules inside :D this is indev so if you find errors just make an issues that will really help me :)

 ## for discord.js 9.0.0^